Kelvin connection in IC design

 Vforce=Vref=1.8VV_{force} = V_{ref} = 1.8V Vout=VforceILRtrace=1.8100mA1Ω=1.7VV_{out} = V_{force} - I_{L}R_{trace} = 1.8 - 100mA*1\Omega = 1.7V Vsense=VoutIqRtrace=1.7V18μA1Ω=1.699982VV_{sense} = V_{out} - I_{q}R_{trace} = 1.7V - 18\mu A*1 \Omega = 1.699982V

-The feedback voltage error is:
+The feedback voltage is: